rutgerkok/Pokkit/README.md

 Pokkit is an attempt at creating a translation layer, that allows Spigot plugins to work on Nukkit.

 ## How to use it
-Install Nukkit like you would install any Nukkit plugin: place the JAR file in the `plugins` directory of your Nukkit server.
+Install Pokkit like you would install any Nukkit plugin: place the JAR file in the `plugins` directory of your Nukkit server.
 Start your server, then stop it again.
 You'll notice that a new folder has been created inside the `plugins` directory: a folder called `Pokkit`.
 Open this folder.
 Inside the folder, there a three things:

 * A folder called `bukkitPlugins`: place any plugin written for Spigot in this folder.
 * A file called `permissions.yml`: this is Bukkit's [permissions.yml file](http://wiki.bukkit.org/Permissions.yml).